Skip to main content

 Standard architecture.

-• One customer IPsec VRF instance is deployed on a unique PoP
+• A customer IPsec VRF instance is deployed on a unique PoP

-• A couple of IPSec tunnels are set to reach both Azure VPN Gateways
+• Two IPSec tunnels are set to reach both Azure VPN Gateways

 High Availability Architecture